Fair Representation in Parliamentary Summaries: Measuring and Mitigating Inclusion Bias: Results and Discussion

-There is existing research that finds that LLMs do not attend equally to all regions of the context when generating outputs (see Section \ref{sec:background_bias}) In light of this, in Figure \ref{fig:lost_in_the_middle} we assess the extent to which the temporal position of a speaker in the debate (i.e., when they speak, and thus, where they occur in the LLM context) affects how much and how accurately the debate summary attends to that speaker and their contributions.
-We distinguish between a speaker’s \textit{temporal position} in the debate — the order in which they speak — and their ideological position, referring to the stance they express on some issue.
-To avoid confusion, we will refer to the former as speaking order.
+{\textbf{Hypothesis.}} Existing research indicates that LLMs do not attend equally to all parts of the context when generating outputs (see Section~\ref{sec:background_bias}).
+In light of this, in Figure~\ref{fig:lost_in_the_middle} we assess the extent to which the temporal position of a speaker in the debate (that is, when they speak and thus where they occur in the LLM context) affects how much, and how accurately, the debate summary attends to that speaker and their contribution.
+We distinguish between a speaker’s \textit{temporal position} in the debate, defined as the order in which they speak, and their ideological position, referring to the stance they express on a given issue.
+To avoid confusion, we refer to the temporal position as \textit{speaking order}.
+We hypothesise that, in line with established findings on context utilisation in LLMs, speakers who contribute in the middle of a debate will be represented less accurately in the summary than those who speak earlier.
+Furthermore, we hypothesise that this speaking order bias will be mitigated by hierarchical summarisation methods, which decompose the task into a series of simpler extraction and aggregation steps.

-From Figure~\ref{fig:lost_in_the_middle}, it is clear that all models demonstrate some speaker order bias, with Claude-Sonnet-3-7 and GPT-4.1 attending more accurately to speakers who spoke earlier in the debate while Mistral and Phi-4 favour those at the end.
-In the case of Mistral and Phi-4, we note that many of the speakers from the middle of the debate are ignored entirely ($F1_{\text{BERT}}\approx 0$).

-In Figure \ref{fig:speaker_order_bias_by_method_and_model} we plot the speaker order bias for all generator methods, for each of our models.
-It is apparent from the figure that different generator methods have an impact on the speaker order bias.
+{\textbf{Results.}} From Figure~\ref{fig:lost_in_the_middle}, it is clear that all models, with the exception of GPT-5, exhibit some speaker order bias.
+The Claude models attend more accurately to speakers who spoke earlier in the debate, whereas Gemma3 and Phi-4 favour those at the end.
+In the case of Gemma3 and Phi-4, we observe that many of the speakers from the middle of the debate are ignored entirely ($F1_{\text{BERT}}\approx 0$).
+In Figure~\ref{fig:speaker_order_bias_by_method_and_model} we plot speaker order bias for all summarisation methods and for each model.
+The figure indicates that the choice of generator method affects the extent of this bias.
 To evaluate these effects we estimate a beta regression model.
-The dependent variable is intervention fidelity (\textit{BERTScore F1}), and predictors include relative speaker order $x_i$ (representing when the intervention occured in the debate), its squared term $x_i^2$ (to capture non-linear patterns), indicators for each generator method (i.e., $\text{Method}_{m}$ is a dummy variable indicating if the debate was summarised using method $m$), and interactions to measure the effect of generator method on the speaker order bias.
+The dependent variable is intervention fidelity (\textit{BERTScore F1}), and predictors include relative speaker order $x_i$ (representing when the intervention occurred in the debate), its squared term $x_i^2$ (to capture non-linear patterns), indicators for each generator method (i.e., $\text{Method}_{m}$ is a dummy variable indicating if the debate was summarised using method $m$), and interactions to measure the effect of generator method on the speaker order bias.
 The regression is described by